-- People with HIV live longer, healthier lives if they take HIV treatments as soon as they can after learning they have HIV. - HIV treatments today are much easier to take and have fewer side-effects.
+For better health outcomes, getting into treatment early is recommended.
+People with HIV live longer, healthier lives.

+HIV medication today is much easier to take and has fewer side-effects.

 HIV medication is not free in Ontario.
 Finding a program to pay for HIV medication can take some time.
 As a person who is new to Ontario, you may not yet qualify for health care services and insurance.
 If you do not have an insurance plan to cover the cost of HIV medication, you can apply for government financial support programs that can help you pay for medication.
 Get help from your local community health centre, settlement agency, or AIDS service organization (ASO) to find out what financial support program you are eligible to apply to.
 A support worker at one of these organizations can help you fill out the paperwork and apply.